 - It is found out that Sirius Black is innocent, and it is Peter Pettigrew who betrayed Harry’s parents to Voldemort.

-- Harry finds out that Hermione has a time travelling device and they together trace their past and save both Buckbeak and Sirius from danger and send them safely away.
+- Harry finds out that Hermione has a time-traveling device, and they together trace their past and save both Buckbeak and Sirius from danger and send them safely away.

 Writing Style and Tone